-1. Who Coordinates the Latino Commencement Celebration (CLCC)?
+1. Who coordinates the Chicano Latino Commencement Celebration (CLCC)?

-2. Is this event a function of the Chicano and Latin American Studies Department and do I have to be a “CLAS major” to participate?
+2. Is this event a function of the Chicano & Latin American Studies Department (CLAS) and do I have to be a “CLAS major” to participate?

-No. Your name will appear exactly as you input it when submitting your application online.
-If you have more than one last name, the database will automatically drop the second last name. (see question/response to No. 6)
+Your name will appear exactly as you entered on your online application.
+If you have more than one last name, the database will automatically drop the second last name.

-8. Why does the application ask for degree and major if it is not going to be read on stage?
+8. Why does the application ask for degree and major?

 9. What is my application fee used for?

-The application fee is to cover the cost of the Save Mart Center only.
-The committee seeks donations and volunteer help for everything else.
+The application fee is used to cover costs associated with the ceremony, e.g., rental of the Save Mart Center.
 See Graduate Instructions #1.

 10. How many guests can I invite and is there a fee?

-Admission to the celebration at the Save Mart Center is FREE (no invitations are required) and graduates may invite as many guests as they wish.
-There will be free parking available in the parking lots around the Save Mart Center.
+Admission to the celebration is FREE and graduates may invite as many guests as they wish.
+Parking around the Save Mart Center is free.

 11. What is a sash?